Description

 Which means for our asset as example:

-• Looking at the Ulcer Ratio of 1.44 in the last 5 years of Volatility less than 7%, we see it is relatively lower, thus better in comparison to the benchmark SPY (8.42 )
+• The Ulcer Ratio over 5 years of Volatility less than 7% is 1.44 , which is lower, thus better compared to the benchmark SPY (8.42 ) in the same period.

 MaxDD:

-• The maximum drop from peak to valley over 5 years of Volatility less than 7% is -4.7 days, which is larger, thus better compared to the benchmark SPY (-24.5 days) in the same period.
+• The maximum DrawDown over 5 years of Volatility less than 7% is -4.7 days, which is greater, thus better compared to the benchmark SPY (-24.5 days) in the same period.

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum drop from peak to valley of -3.8 days is greater, thus better.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -3.8 days is larger, thus better.

 MaxDuration: